 It's crucial to spot bowel cancer early

-When bowel cancer is diagnosed at the earliest stage, over 90% of bowel cancer patients will survive the disease for more than five years.
+The great news is that if bowel cancer is detected at the earliest stage, more than nine out of ten patients will survive the disease for more than five years

 If you notice any of the following changes and they last longer than four to six weeks, you should report them to your GP.
 These symptoms are unlikely to be caused by cancer, but it is better to play safe.